In the dark days of winter, the feel-better food you want to eat is a steaming bowl of soup.

 1/3 cup jasmine rice, or other long grain rice

-Purée the tomatoes in a blender or food processor, working in batches, if necessary.
+Put the tomatoes in a blender or food processor and purée; work in batches, if necessary.
 (If using fresh tomatoes, cut out the cores and coarsely chop them first.)